Bangladesh interim leader condemns attacks on Sufi shrines News

 Bangladesh’s interim leader, Muhammad Yunus, issued a stern condemnation on Saturday of recent attacks on Sufi shrines across the country.
 Bangladesh has experienced a recent rise of extremist violence targeting religious and cultural sites, including both Sufi shrines and minority Hindu temples.

-Yunus assured the public that law enforcement agencies had been instructed to take immediate action to protect these religious and cultural landmarks, promising that those behind the attacks would be held accountable.
+Yunus assured the public that law enforcement agencies have been instructed to take immediate action to protect these religious and cultural landmarks, promising that those behind the attacks will be held accountable.

 Bangladesh has seen a disturbing rise in religious extremism and violence in recent months.
 The political unrest following the recent transition of power from the Sheikh Hasina-led Awami League government has contributed to instability and violence.